wincowgerDEV/OpenSpecy-package/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

 ## Comments

+    installed size is  5.8Mb
+    sub-directories of 1Mb or more:
+      doc   4.3Mb

+We already tried to reduce the vignette size as much as possible but would like to keep the current number of figures for better comprehensibility.

-For further details, see NEWS.md
+For further details, see NEWS.md.